Auburn Bay, Calgary

 Auburn Bay is a suburban residential neighbourhood in the southeast quadrant of Calgary, Alberta.
 It is located at the southeastern edge of the city, and is bounded by Seton Boulevard to the south, Deerfoot Trail to the west, 52 Street E to the east and Stoney Trail to the north.
 It was established in 2005.

-The South Health Campus and southeast Calgary hospital is located immediately to the south of the community.
+The South Health Campus hospital and the mixed use town centre development of Seton is located immediately to the south of the community.
 The Green Line of the CTrain will run along the community's eastern boundary, parallel to 52 Street.

 Auburn Bay has a Residents Association and a Community Association.

 It is represented in the Calgary City Council by the Ward 12 councillor.

-A diverse community which is home to over 5400 houses.
+A community containing to over 5400 houses.
 Auburn Bay Community is home to five schools: Auburn Bay K-4 & Prince of Peace K-9, St. Gianna Catholic School K-6, Bayside School K-5, and Lakeshore School 5–9.
 15 playgrounds, an off leash dog park, Auburn Station commercial mall, future home to LRT transit, walking/cycling trails, 2 baseball fields, 2 large soccer fields, 2 ponds and a lake.

 Auburn Bay is also very well known in Calgary for its Halloween spirit.
 Each Year, many houses create big Halloween displays, including garage haunted houses, light shows and yards filled with inflatables.
 Some residents also hand out 2L pops, or shots for adults.
 The community also puts on its very own haunted house in its community center.
 There was also a street that used to close on Halloween every year and would bring in food trucks and have a big event, but that was shut down in 2024 due to complaints.

-Each Year the community also puts on an end of summer fire works show.
+Each year the community also puts on an end of summer fire works show.
 In 2024 they even added synchronized music to the show.